 Astrology

-Eye rolls, then playful curiosity, then total obsession, then my brain broke a little when I discovered Vedic Astrology was the astronomically correct system and Western astrology was kinda whack for a number of reasons.
-Honestly, current dream job is Vedic astrologer.
-Let’s see if this is foreshadowing.
-What I love is that it’s a system that connects us back into the rhythms of nature, and belonging not just to the earth but to the entire universe.
+Why: My brain broke a little when I discovered Vedic Astrology was the astronomically correct system and Western astrology was kinda whack for a number of reasons.
+What I love is that it’s a system that connects us back into the rhythms of nature and belonging, not just to the earth, but to the entire universe.
 It’s not a personality diagnosis.
 It’s an exploration of archetypes inside yourself and how your unique soul wants to express in this incarnation.
 It’s a map of how to align more with the astrological weather, not to predict your future, but simply because if you’re planning a camping trip, it can be helpful to know whether to pack rain gear or not.

 I find it removes the shame from some of our challenges, and takes the ego out of our gifts and strengths in a way that invites more self-acceptance, wholeness, and equanimity.
 It taps into your subconscious intuition as a way to more clearly know what is true for you.